The Gift that keeps on Giving!

 What to Eat?

 So what does the suggested diet look like?
-This isn’t a high protein diet!
-Too much protein has anti-ketogenic effects because too much protein turns into sugar in the blood (this has been demonstrated to me with my extremely diabetic clients who eat too much protein even though they are staying under 10g carbs a day and it causes blood sugar issues).
-The diet consists of 1.75g/kg protein (or 0.5 to 1.0 grams protein per pound of lean body mass), less than 10g carbs, over 80% of calories as fat and then supplemented with minerals such as sodium (bone broth is my favorite way to add sodium; it is FILLED with minerals!).
+Focus on getting carbs low enough (below 20g total carbs a day).
+Then get enough protein for your lean mass (0.8 times lean mass).
 When your body switches over to ketosis, the liver releases a lot of sodium (and the water associated with it) so you actually need more salt in your diet when in a ketogenic state.
 Even the very lean subjects had double the fat oxidation rates on low carb versus when they did the same exercise on their typical high carb diet. (see chart below).
 To demonstrate just how high in fat this is, whenever I eat my “healthified” nut butters (macadamia nut butter is my favorite!), I always add melted coconut oil/butter into the nut butters.
 Nuts are a carbohydrate, so to lower the carbs and increase the fat, I stir in extra oil (I prefer that taste too), even if I buy almond butter, I stir in more fat.

 I want to also emphasis that the faster you switch your diet, the faster you will become keto-adapted.
 I use to think that in order to succeed, you should do “baby steps”.
 I know that if you do something 16 times in a row it becomes a habit.
 Habits are hard to break in the first place, so changing a habit of eating oatmeal and bananas at breakfast is hard enough.
 In the past, I would have clients aim for 3 things to change a week, once you have those habits in place, add in and focus on 3 new goals to change.
 BUT after reading this book, I think you need to “pull off the band-aid” and go all in!
 The faster you do this, the faster you will stop being a sugar-burner and become a “fat-burner”.
 It will still take a few weeks to become a significant fat burner, this is referred to keto-adaptation.
 There are some supplements that also help anyone who wants to burn fat for energy (or weight loss), which are discussed in this book as well as my book Secrets to a Healthy Metabolism.
 The best one would be l-carnitine.
 I take this in a capsule form before my runs in the morning, but you could also get the powder form and add it to the “gel pack” recipe below.